India frees up foreign investment in 15 major sectors

 Modi heads to Britain this week to strengthen economic ties with the world’s fifth largest economy.

-A government source said Tuesday’s reforms had been in the planning stage for a while, and were not related to the election loss in Bihar.
+A government source said Tuesday’s reforms had been in the planning stage for a while, and were not related to the election loss in the populous eastern state of Bihar.

 The government eased rules on sourcing for “single brand” retailers, particularly for high-tech, and allowed them to sell online without specific permissions.